yetudada/katacoda-scenarios/get-started/02_set_up_data/00_intro.md

 - Registering the [`titanic`](https://github.com/FilippoBovo/production-data-science/tree/master/tutorial/a-setup/exploration/data) dataset in the Data Catalog, which is the registry of all data sources available for use by the project
 - Exploring the data using an `ipython` session

+This exercise relies on a modification of [Flippo Bovo's _Production Data Science_ training](https://github.com/FilippoBovo/production-data-science).